 Exam modifications, including extended time, large-print tests, separate testing room, or use of a reader, scribe or computer, give students the chance to better demonstrate their understanding of the course content and adjust for the limitations caused by their disability when taking certain kinds of exams.
 Click here to see the list of forms

 Students may take advantage of a number of assistive and adaptive devices and equipment to help compensate for disabling conditions.

 Books in Alternative Format

-Textbooks or other printed class material may be obtained in alternative format.
+Textbooks or other printed class material may be obtained in an alternative format.
 Click here to see the list of forms

 Assistive Listening Devices

 Persons who are hard of hearing may use the FM hearing assistance system.
 Individual receivers and a variety of headset adaptations are available.
 These units receive an FM transmission directly from the sound systems in Galvin Fine Arts Center and the Chapel.
 Personal transmitters and receivers are also available for the classroom.

 The learning disability specialist provides one-on-one skills instruction in strategies to compensate for their learning disability.
 The frequency of sessions depends on individual need.

 If the student's disability interferes with taking notes in class, he or she can obtain a copy of class notes from a note taker.